Machine Learning and Transformers for Thyroid Carcinoma Diagnosis: A Review: Summary of current models and methods

-In a notable study by Li et al. \cite{li2019diagnosis}, the efficacy of \ac{CNN} models in predicting TC was investigated, utilizing a dataset of 131,731 \ac{US} images from 17,627 patients.
+\textbf{(b) CNN and RNN: } \acp{CNN}, a branch of \ac{DL} models, stand out for their remarkable capabilities in tasks such as image analysis and processing, including the classification of medical images.
+Their efficiency in managing data structured in grids, like images where the spatial relationship between pixels is crucial, makes them particularly suited for these tasks.
+The focus on \ac{CNN}-based techniques for \ac{TCD}, especially in automating nodule identification and classification in \ac{US} imagery \cite{liu2019automated}, has grown significantly.
+The ConvNet model, known for its reliance on convolution operations vital for image recognition tasks \cite{ha2019deep}, is a prime example of this effort.
+Various architectures of \ac{CNN} such as VGG, AlexNet, and GoogleNet, among other \cite{himeur2023video}, are celebrated for their inclusion of convolutional, pooling, and fully connected layers.
+In a notable study by Li et al. \cite{li2019diagnosis}, the efficacy of \ac{CNN} models in predicting \ac{TC} was investigated, utilizing a dataset of 131,731 \ac{US} images from 17,627 patients.
 Xie et al. \cite{xie2019thyroid} implemented models such as Inception-Resnet, Inception, and VGG16 to differentiate malignant from benign tissues in 451 images of thyroid from the DDTI dataset, employing image augmentation to mitigate data limitations prior to classification.
-Moreover, Koh et al. \cite{koh2020diagnosis} assessed the diagnostic accuracy of \ac{DCNN} models against that of expert radiologists for identifying thyroid nodules in \ac{US} images, using a dataset of 15,375 images and showcasing the CNNE1 and CNNE2 models derived from \ac{DCNN} for differentiating between malignant and benign nodules.
+Moreover, Koh et al. \cite{koh2020diagnosis} assessed the diagnostic accuracy of \ac{DCNN} models against that of expert radiologists for identifying \acp{TN} in \ac{US} images, using a dataset of 15,375 images and showcasing the CNNE1 and CNNE2 models derived from \ac{DCNN} for differentiating between malignant and benign nodules.
 Liang et al. \cite{liang2020convolutional} introduced a \ac{DL} based on \ac{CNN} for classifying and detecting thyroid and nodules of breast, comparing its performance with traditional \ac{US} imaging results.
-Figure \ref{fig5} depicts the recent advancements in classifying TC via \ac{CNN}-based methods.
+Figure \ref{fig5} depicts the recent advancements in classifying \ac{TCD} via \ac{CNN}-based methods.

-\Acp{RNN} belong to a category of \acp{ANN} characterized by connections between units forming a directed graph across temporal sequences.
-This structure allows them to leverage internal memory, making them adept at handling inputs of varying lengths.
-Consequently, \acp{RNN} excel in tasks that require understanding temporal dependencies, such as speech recognition, language translation, and time-series analysis.